aws-samples/amazon-sagemaker-build-train-deploy/README.md

 <img src="images/ml_process.png" alt="ML Process" />

 After you deploy a model, you can integrate it with your own application to provide insights to the end users.

+## Amazon SageMaker

+Amazon SageMaker is a fully-managed service that enables developers and data scientists to quickly and easily build, train, and deploy machine learning models at any scale.

+Amazon SageMaker removes the complexity that holds back developer success with each of these steps; indeed, it includes modules that can be used together or independently to build, train, and deploy your machine learning models.

+## About this workshop

 In this workshop, you will go through the steps required to build, train, and deploy a machine learning application on AWS using Amazon SageMaker.
 You will then deploy a HTTP API using Amazon API Gateway to receive inference requests from a web client and send it to an AWS Lambda function, which performs inference against the model.
 In the last module, you will automate the workflow using Amazon SageMaker Pipelines.